Replacing a Lost Registration in IowaPage Overview

-There are no complicated forms to complete.
-You'll simply need to provide your license plate number and pay a replacement fee.
-You may also obtain replacement validation stickers at this time if necessary.
+There are typically no complicated forms to complete.
+You'll most likely need to provide the Iowa DOT with your license plate number, name, and address, and pay a replacement registration fee.
+You may also be able to obtain replacement validation stickers at this time, if necessary.

 - Register Car